 Spending so much time immersed in stories as a kid did something to me, like in Batman, when that guy falls in a vat of chemical green goo and becomes the Joker.
 But instead of becoming a supervillain with diabolical plans, I became a storyteller determined to write and draw.
 Me and the Joker both like to laugh, though.

-I’ve written two middle-grade novels, Elvis & Olive and Elvis & Olive: Super Detectives.
-I also wrote the picture books Behold!
+I’ve written three middle-grade novels: Pencilvania, Elvis & Olive and Elvis & Olive: Super Detectives.
+I also wrote the picture books Best Friends in the Universe, Behold!
 A Baby and The Wee Hours.
-There’s a new novel and a couple of picture books in the works, and I am branching out into visual storytelling, too (check out my comics).

 A proud product of the Minneapolis Public Schools (Clara Barton Open, South High), I also attended Sarah Lawrence College in New York.
 I’ve been lucky to receive grants from the Minnesota State Arts Board and the Jerome Foundation.
 Currently, I live in Minneapolis, MN.